IRS Shakeup: What Trump's Commissioner Pick Could Mean for Your Taxes

 The agency is also undergoing major modernization and tax compliance efforts targeting wealthy non-filers and complex corporations.
 Those initiatives come alongside a new IRS free tax filing program, Direct File.

 Meanwhile, Republicans, who will lead Congress and the White House in the coming year, are preparing to reshape tax policy before key aspects of the Tax Cuts and Jobs Act (TCJA) expire.
 (More on that later.)
+And Trump has floated the idea of a new External Revenue Service (ERS) to handle tariffs.

-Trump IRS pick: Who is Billy Long?
+Who is Billy Long?
+Trump's IRS pick

 Billy Long, a former Republican congressman from Missouri, has been tapped by President-elect Donald Trump to lead the IRS.